Annie Kadavy, Russ Heddleston and Charles Hudson will tell us how to raise seed money at Disrupt SF – TechCrunch

 How do you secure that initial seed capital and take your idea to the next level?

-At Disrupt SF in October, Redpoint’s Annie Kadavy, DocDend’s Russ Heddleston, and Precursor’s Charles Hudson will sit down together and chat it out on the Extra Crunch stage.
+At Disrupt SF in October, Redpoint’s Annie Kadavy, DocSend’s Russ Heddleston and Precursor’s Charles Hudson will sit down together and chat it out on the Extra Crunch stage.

 Kadavy, Heddleston and Hudson can offer a unique perspective on the process of early-stage fundraising.